The New App Store Moment: Why ChatGPT Apps Are 2026's Biggest Distribution Opportunity

 This Week:

-4. Talk to customers about how they're currently using ChatGPT
+4. Talk to your customers about how they're currently using AI tools

 This Month:

-1. Build a prototype using the Apps SDK
+1. Build a prototype GPT using OpenAI's no-code builder

 3. Document what works, what breaks, and what surprises you

-4. Connect app development to your broader digital transformation strategy
+4. Connect your GPT development to your broader digital transformation strategy

 This Quarter: